 So if we are never going to get 100% of scientists to agree, then how do we define a debate?
 One quick and easy approach is to look at the number of scientists who hold a position.
 For example, roughly 97% of climatologists agree that climate change is happening and it’s our fault.
 That is an extremely strong agreement.
 There actually aren’t many topics on which 97% of scientists agree, so by that point it is fairly safe to say that there isn’t a debate.
 Nevertheless, some topics don’t have quite that strong of a consensus, and relying on a consensus is inherently problematic because science isn’t a democracy.
 It’s decided by facts, not what people think.

 Therefore, a better approach is to look at the recent literature.
 If there is still significant debate about an issue, then you should find lots of high quality, peer-reviewed studies which supply evidence in support of the minority view.
 If, however, the only studies that you find are of low quality and are published in minor or questionable journals, then you can fairly safely conclude that there isn’t a significant debate.
 For example, good luck finding high-quality, peer-reviewed articles supporting creationism.
 They are essentially non-existent.
 Why?
 Quite simply, because there is no evidence to support creationism, and, as a result, there is no scientific debate about it.
-Anthropogenic climate change is a similar story, with virtually no papers denying it (to be clear, this link goes to a blog, not a peer-reviewed literature review, but you are welcome to replicate what the author did, you’ll get the same result).
-Vaccines and GMOs are a bit trickier because there are papers that disagree, but those papers are still in the extreme minority, and the vast majority of them are of low quality and are published in less than reputable journals (for example, see my recent post debunking several anti-GMO studies and this post explaining the problems with Tenpenny’s “Vaccine Research Library), so they still do not constitute evidence that there is significant disagreement among scientists.
+Anthropogenic climate change is a similar story, with virtually no papers denying it.
+Vaccines and GMOs are a bit trickier because there are papers that disagree, but those papers are still in the extreme minority, and the vast majority of them are of low quality and are published in less than reputable journals (for example, see my recent post debunking several anti-GMO studies or this post about a peer-reviewed study showing that most anti-GMO studies are seriously flawed or this post explaining the problems with Tenpenny’s “Vaccine Research Library), so they still do not constitute evidence that there is significant disagreement among scientists.

 Invariably, someone is going to say either that the publications are all about the money (debunked here) or that it is peer-pressure and it’s just not possible to publish anything that goes against the mainstream view (debunked here).
 In short, the fundamental problem with these claims is that scientists absolutely love to publish papers that defeat common views.
 Discoveries like that are what we live for.
 No one becomes a great scientist by agreeing with everyone else.
 You become a great scientist by discovering new things and discrediting old ideas.
 If you actually had solid evidence that climate change wasn’t happening, evolution wasn’t true, etc. you would have just guaranteed yourself a Nobel Prize.

 In conclusion, for all of these topics (and many others) the science really is settled.
-Yes, there are still a few scientists who disagree, and yes, it is technically possible that we are wrong, but so many studies have confirmed the mainstream views and so little evidence is available against them that it is not logically valid to assume that the consensus is wrong.
+Yes, there are still a few scientists who disagree, and yes, it is technically possible that we are wrong, but so many studies have confirmed the “mainstream” views and so little evidence is available against them that it is not logically valid to assume that the consensus is wrong.
+For all intents and purposes, the topic is “settled” and scientists should spend their time studying other topics.